 The White House grounds are maintained by a garden crew consisting of 13 regular staff including a chief horticulturalist who is on the executive residence staff.
-The other 12 are National Park Service staff – 3 foreman, 8 gardeners, and 1 maintenance operator.
+The other 12 are National Park Service staff—three foremen, eight gardeners, and one maintenance operator.

 Enjoy the following photos and get a glimpse of the White House Gardens.

 Public tours are given two weekends per year, in the spring and in the fall.

 The White House Rose Garden is especially beautiful during the spring and summer months.
 John F. Kennedy had the Rose Garden redesigned during his administration to use it as a venue for outdoor ceremonies.
 Events that are held in the Rose Garden today include the annual pardoning of the turkey, and other presidential ceremonies and speeches.

 Pergola in the East Garden of the White House

 A pergola covered with Concord grapes terminates the west end of the East Garden.

 Tulips bloom in spring in the Rose Garden.
 Other plants that can be seen in the Rose Garden include magnolia trees, Katherine crab apple trees and a variety of roses.